The Fast and the Furious (2001 film): Filming

-During the filming of the movie, seventy-eight cars were wrecked both on and off-screen.
-Out of the seventy-eight cars, three cars were shown being destroyed in the film's trailer alone.
+During production, stunt coordinator and second unit director Mic Rodgers developed a vehicle named the “Mic Rig” in collaboration with special effects coordinator Matt Sweeney and the rest of the film's special effects department.

 Music

 The film's score was composed by music producer BT, mixing electronica with hip-hop and industrial influences.
 Two soundtracks were released for the film.
 The first one features mostly hip-hop and rap music.
 The second one, titled More Fast and Furious, features alternative metal, post-grunge and nu metal songs, as well as select tracks from BT's score.